mukulvashisth1995/Bike-Sharing-Assignment/README.md

 ## Acknowledgements
-- This project was done as part of the Machine Learning and Artificial Intelligence by upGrad in asssociation with IIITB
+- This project was done as part of the Machine Learning and Artificial Intelligence Program by upGrad in asssociation with IIITB

 ## Contact